Jbleezy/BO2-Reimagined/README.md

 * Can have with Monkey Bombs
 * Switches to detonator at correct time after throwing
 * Fixed detonator raise and drop anims

-#### One Inch Punch
-* Upgraded: elemental punch changes based on which staff the player currently has
-* Upgraded: uses melee lunge anim as normal melee anim
-* Fixed an issue where a player's melee weapon wouldn't reset if the player bled out in the Giant Robots

 ## Wallbuys
 * Purchasing ammo refills clip ammo